Mat-Mueller/PyblioNet/index.rst

 * Export: exporting the network data to a Gephi-compatible file format.

-* Misc: Within PyblioNet you can manual reposition nodes, hover over nodes to get more information such as abstracts, keywords, etc., highlighting nodes and their direct peers by clicking on a node, and double-click on a node for a quick access to the publication directly from the publisher (based on the publication's DOI or, if not available, opens google scholar with the publication title as a search query).
+* Misc: within PyblioNet you can manual reposition nodes, hover over nodes to get more information such as abstracts, keywords, etc., highlighting nodes and their direct peers by clicking on a node, and double-click on a node for a quick access to the publication directly from the publisher (based on the publication's DOI or, if not available, opens google scholar with the publication title as a search query).